symphonists/localisationmanager/README.markdown

 ## Sharing language files

-If you like to contribute a new or updated language files, please fork this repository and commit your changes.
+If you like to contribute new or updated language files, please fork this repository and commit your changes.

 ## Acknowledgement